spinnaker/spinnaker.github.io/concepts/pipelines/index.md

 Whether it's created from a template or not, an executable pipeline that can be visualized in the Deck UI, and can be run by [Orca](/reference/architecture/).

+### Pipeline template variable

+A variable defined in a pipeline template, whose value is deteremined when a pipeline is instantiated based on the template.
+Contrast with pipeline variables, which vary per execution of the pipeline.